Winter Break is a community festival for boosting joy during the depths of winter.

 • People who have limited mobility, like users of wheelchairs, crutches, walking boots, walkers, and canes.
 Snow and ice removal needs to improve markedly for these folks to participate safely in outdoor activities in winter.

 • Adults.
-Milwaukee adults don't have much programming offered to us other than beer and walking around and looking at things (think Xmas lights or ice carving with chainsaws).
+Milwaukee adults don't have much programming offered to us other than beer and walking around and looking at things (think holiday lights or ice carving with chainsaws).

 • People in a seasonal funk due to changing light levels.